The Importance of Testing for NTM

 Since the symptoms of NTM lung disease are similar to other lung conditions, diagnosis can be delayed.
-Many people who have NTM may not know it for months or sometimes years.
+Many people who have NTM may not know it for months—or sometimes years.
 In fact, 2 out of 3 people with an NTM infection have moderate to severe NTM lung disease by the time they're diagnosed.

 Getting tested is the first step to being properly diagnosed.
 The sooner you receive a diagnosis, the sooner you can begin to evaluate your treatment options with your doctor.

 But starting the dialogue isn’t always easy.
-Visits may be short and it can be difficult to remember everything you want to say at an appointment.
+Visits may be short, and it can be difficult to remember everything you want to say at an appointment.

-To prepare, use the Doctor Discussion Guide below to record the symptoms that you or a loved one has been experiencing, your history of lung disease, medical history, and a list of the questions you have.
+To prepare, use the Doctor Discussion Guide below to record the symptoms that you have been experiencing, your history of lung disease, medical history, and a list of the questions you have.
 Then, bring the discussion guide with you when you talk to your doctor.

-Ask about NTM lung disease—Think you may have NTM lung disease?
+Ask about NTM lung disease—Think you or a loved one may have NTM lung disease?
 Download this discussion guide to help start a conversation about NTM with your doctor.

 Download Doctor